The Saviour's Smile: RISU in Eclogue 4 and the Names MARIA IESUS

 Begin, little boy: Those who have not smiled at their parent:

-Neither a god has considered him worthy of his
+Neither a god has considered him worthy of his table nor a

-table nor a goddes of her bed.
+goddes of her bed.

-I have not found any scholarly answer to the prolonged 10
+I have not found any scholarly answer to the

-months of pregnancy the little boy's mother had to go through.
-From the point
+boy's mother had to go through.
+From the point of view of the decimal system,

-of view of the decimal system, the number ten is the completion of the basic
+the number ten is the completion of the basic numbers 1-9.
+In analogy, the

-numbers 1-9.
-In analogy, the announced extraordinary boy crowns and completes the
+announced extraordinary boy crowns and completes the history of mankind by his

-history of mankind by his birth and the deeds of his life.
+birth and the deeds of his life.

-consists of units of 10 and
+tetraktys consists of units of 10 and

 The total

-components 27+10 (the triangles falling to the lines) by another 5.
+result of NS+FS 2715 exactly reflects the last word of the poem (E)ST: Vergil extended the components 27+10 by another 5.
 Another meaning of 2715 is to be found further down.

 Having a look at the 9 words around RISU, we find that the

-duplication of PARVE PUER and the references to his mother MATREM MATRI PARENTI consist of equally 18 letters, while RISU RISERE, serving as linking bond between Son and Mother, amounts
+repetition of PARVE PUER and the references to his mother MATREM MATRI PARENTI consist of equally 18 letters, while RISU RISERE, serving as linking bond between Son and Mother, amounts

 to 10 letters.
 So we should find out the values of these 10 letters first: